-When I saw a Diversity and Inclusion for Communicators course advertised by the Institute of Internal Communication a few months ago, I was really pleased.
+When I saw a Diversity and Inclusion for Communicators course advertised by the Institute of Internal Communication last year, I was really pleased.
 I knew this was an area I wanted to know more about, so I signed up straight away.

-Eighteen months ago I worked with the Diversity and Inclusion Deans at the University of Reading, providing advice on communication planning and getting messages across.
-More recently I have been working with two sight loss charities and learning a lot about accessibility.
+I had previously worked with the Diversity and Inclusion Deans at the University of Reading, providing advice on communication planning and getting messages across.
+More recently I had been working with two sight loss charities and learning a lot about accessibility.

 Internal communicators have a role to be the voice of employees and this should encompass everyone, particularly those who struggle to be heard or represented.
 This course presented an opportunity to find out more and apply that understanding more widely to my work.

 The course was run by Charlotte Butler from Altogether Different, a consultancy that specialises in building engagement in workplace diversity and inclusion amongst employees.
 Just what we needed to bring together our comms expertise with increased understanding!